 Eve’s entrepreneurial passion for real estate began with Urbanation, founding the company In 1981.
 Since then, Eve has advanced the concept that up to date, well-founded research can substantially mitigate many of the risks involved in the development process.
 Eve’s experience, knowledge and ability to foresee trends in the condominium market continues to advise Urbanation’s overall vision.

 Shaun leads the team at Urbanation, armed with a background as an economist and 15 years of experience in residential market analysis.
 Shaun is a thought leader in the residential development industry and his unique perspectives on the market guide Urbanation’s insights, analytics and research strategy.
-Shaun is a sought after commentator and presenter on the GTA market and acts a key spokesperson identifying opportunities and risks.
+Shaun is a sought after commentator and presenter on the GTA market and acts as a key spokesperson identifying opportunities and risks.

 Join Our Team